Type.ReflectionOnlyGetType Method (String, Boolean, Boolean)

 Assembly: mscorlib (in mscorlib.dll)

-true to throw a TypeLoadException if the type cannot be found; false to return a null reference (Nothing in Visual Basic) if the type cannot be found.
+true to throw a TypeLoadException if the type cannot be found; false to return null if the type cannot be found.
 Specifying false also suppresses some other exception conditions, but not all of them.
 See the Exceptions section.

 true to perform a case-insensitive search for typeName; false to perform a case-sensitive search for typeName.